pretix/pretix-docs/docs/guides/payment/paypal.md

 Click on the :btn-icon:fa3-gear:Settings: button next to PayPal.
 This takes you to the settings page for PayPal.

-From this point on, the process is different depending on whether you are using pretix Hosted or a self-hosted edition of pretix (Community or Enterprise).
+From this point forward, the process is different depending on whether you are using pretix Hosted or a self-hosted edition of pretix (Community or Enterprise).

 ### Connecting to PayPal with pretix Hosted